 The only exception to the above would be if you were doing a live stream where you came on and gave an intro live and then rolled a pre-recorded video (maybe an event or a lesson/demo) and then came back at the end and did a live Q+A. The key to remember is that you can’t “pretend” to be live when you’re not. just make sure that you’re always super super super clear with your audience about what you’re sharing.

-Okay, so let’s jump into how to roll a video in Ecamm Live.
+How to roll a video in Ecamm Live

 The best way to set up a video in Ecamm Live is to create a Scene.
 Once you’ve created the Scene and labelled it, then you either drag and drop the video from your computer into the Scene or you can upload it as a Video Overlay.